 Video conferencing improves remote collaboration by removing barriers and increasing productivity, so that employees can build stronger relationships regardless of whether they’re in the office, at a coffee shop, or at home.

 Live video enables employees to communicate in a much more effective way.
 Psychologists argue that face-to-face communication helps to ‘sync’ our brains, and live video makes that face-to-face connection possible by overcoming the distance barrier.
 By using live video, a global enterprise can leverage the very best of its worldwide talent pool.
 Building working relationships and fostering collaboration amongst diverse groups will only help employees become more connected, productive, and motivated.
 Thanks to advances in technology, the live video experience is becoming increasingly seamless.

 Video also has a positive impact on talent acquisition.
 BlueJeans’ research found that 24% of people see video as an enabler for candidate interviews as well as sourcing talent.
 While 71% agree that bringing together different groups through live video improves diversity.
 Employees who adopt live video are gaining exposure to the cultural nuances and body language of their peers, thereby improving work-based collaboration and understanding.

 Live video helps both employees and employers save time and improve work-life balance, especially during frequent travel disruptions like rail strikes or gridlocked traffic.

 With advances in technology, remote workers can be as effective as those working in the office.
 Because of smartphones, apps, and cloud-based document storage, employees working outside the office suffer no disadvantage.
 Equipping employees with the tools to get their jobs done, wherever they are, will, in turn, boost engagement and productivity, while saving organizations money.

-As live video integrates into everyday life, the communication gaps that physical distance can create will diminish.
-Try HD video conferencing free for 14 days.
+As live video integrates into everyday life, the communication gaps created by physical distance will begin to diminish.